 Successful medical treatment of the primary disorder in cases of splenomegaly can lead to regression of the hypersplenism without the need for surgery.

 Splenectomy is indicated to help control or stage the basic disease in cases of splenomegaly.
-These diseases can include hereditary spherocytosis, autoimmune thrombocytopenia (ITP) or autoimmune hemolysis, or Hodgkin disease (as part of a staging celiotomy).
+These diseases can include hereditary spherocytosis, immune thrombocytopenia (ITP) or autoimmune hemolysis, or Hodgkin lymphoma (as part of a staging celiotomy).

 Splenectomy is also indicated for the treatment of chronic, severe hypersplenism.
 This can occur in conditions such as the following: